vandadnp/dartpad_workshop_starter/public/async_programming/instructions.md

 }
 ```

 The major difference in this example compared to the SwiftUI example is that in Flutter, you can change the `onPressed` callback of the `TextButton` to become an `async` function by just adding `async` to its declaration.
-In SwiftUI however, we can't do that and need to create a `Task` inside the action.
+In SwiftUI however, you can't do that and need to create a `Task` inside the action.
 That's another way Flutter makes it easier for us programmers to work with asynchronous operations.

 ## Challenge

-In this example we have 2 dummy functions.
+In this example you have 2 dummy functions.
 One that returns a `String` of `Foo` after 1 second, hence it being a `Future<String>` and another one that returns the value of `Bar`.
-We assume they are the first and last names of a person.
+Let's assume they are the first and last names of a person.
 Your challenge is to put these two strings together to form the full name, _Foo Bar_.
 Good luck!